B 96 (Tri-levlen ethinyl estradiol 0.04 mg and levonorgestrel 0.075 mg)

 Pill imprint B 96 has been identified as Tri-levlen ethinyl estradiol 0.04 mg and levonorgestrel 0.075 mg.

-Tri-Levlen is used in the treatment of abnormal uterine bleeding; birth control; endometriosis; ovarian cysts; gonadotropin inhibition (and more), and belongs to the drug class contraceptives.
+Tri-Levlen is used in the treatment of birth control; abnormal uterine bleeding; endometriosis; ovarian cysts; polycystic ovary syndrome (and more), and belongs to the drug class contraceptives.
 Not for use in pregnancy.
-Tri-Levlen ethinyl estradiol 0.04 mg and levonorgestrel 0.075 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Tri-Levlen ethinyl estradiol 0.04 mg and levonorgestrel 0.075 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: